Not all summer events and activities have been announced yet. We’re keeping this guide updated as soon as they are!

 Click here for the Peak District Kids review

-Spend quality time with your family, discover stunning locations in the Peak District, and create memories to last a lifetime with the family rock climbing sessions over the summer holidays.
+SSpend quality time with your family, discover stunning locations in the Peak District, and create memories to last a lifetime with the family rock climbing sessions over the Easter holidays.

 Peak Lines offer private half-day and full-day climbing experiences in the Peak District.